enisz/igdb/README.md

 Validates whether the provided ``$key`` is valid or not.
 Returns a ( boolean ) TRUE if valid, ( boolean ) FALSE otherwise.

 ## Public Methods
-These methods does not return any values, nor launch any queries.

 ### Set Default
 ``public IGDB::set_default ( string $parameter, mixed $value ) : void``<br/>
 Set the default values for the following parameters: